Totof34/Preamp_micro_USB/README.md

 A link to the dedicated post
 http://www.audiyofan.org/forum/viewtopic.php?f=57&t=8948

-It'sjust a box connected via USB , you don't need an external sound card to measure your speakers,
+It's just a box connected via USB , you don't need an external sound card to measure your speakers,

 You can use REW or ARTA ( free demo version ) or an other program,